 Mary Lynn Boscardin, Chair and Professor of the Department of Student Development, was elected President-Elect of the Council of Administrators of Special Education (CASE), a 5500 member international professional educational organization which is one of the thirteen divisions of the International Council for Exceptional Children (CEC).

-Linda Griffin, Associate Dean of Academic Affairs, School of Education, has been named the 2012 Frostburg State University Wellner Scholar.
+Linda Griffin, Associate Dean of Academic Affairs, College of Education, has been named the 2012 Frostburg State University Wellner Scholar.
 The Wellner Scholar Program, which honors the late Lillian Wellner, a former FSU registrar and physical education instructor, was created from an endowment from the FSU Foundation, Inc. Each year, the Department of Health and Physical Education at FSU selects one Wellner Scholar to conduct a presentation or workshop for members of the University community.

 Meg Gebhard, associate professor, Department of Teacher Education and Curriculum Studies, was named this year’s recipient of the College of Education’s College Outstanding Teaching Award.
 This award honors individual faculty members for the teaching accomplishments within their own colleges.